jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-2-configuration.md

 ```
 { no-linenums }

-But before running certbot, we need a running server.
+But before running Certbot, we need a running server.

 ### ITRocks